HoTT/Coq-HoTT/STYLE.md

    we write `fun x => match x with base => fun _ => b end l` instead of `fun x => match x with base => b end`.

-5. Assert the computation rules for the path-constructors as `Axiom`s.
+5. Assert the "computation rules" for the path-constructors, in the form of propositional equalities, as `Axiom`s.

 6. Close the module.
 It is important to do this immediately after defining the induction principle, so that the private inductive